linner-a/nexter-real-estate/README.md

 # nexter-real-estate
-Website for a fictional real estate company - In progress
+Website for a fictional real estate company - Focusing on CSS grid